IFMlab/ChemFlow/docs/manual.rst

     The procedures for each protocol can also be modified, the user must review "ScoreFlow.run.template".

-The *run input files* for Amber and MM(PB,GB)-SA, namely: min1.in, heat.in, equil.in, md.in ... can also be manually modified at wish :)
+The *run input files* for Amber and MM(PB,GB)-SA, namely: min1.in, heat.in, equil.in, md.in ... can also be manually modified as you wish :)
 After the modifications, rerun ScoreFlow using \-\-run-only.
 Lig\ *Flow*
 ===========